huntermonk/huntermonk.github.io/_posts/2021-2-11-why-so-high.md

 - At year-end, BlockFi gets $11,700 from Scenario #2 guy, and $25,272 from speculator for a total of $37,972.

 _Note: Above is over-simplified but directionally accurate.
 I'm aware; I don't need comments picking it apart._

+_____

+[1] The key here is "if you're bullish on crypto".
+This is just another form of leverage; if the price of BTC declined during the year, losses would be increased.